simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 injection of additional config variables for grid services, ...) is out of scope for this tutorial.
 We are working on a detailed guide on writing site level configuration files.

+**Note**: The CM node is not specified in the site level configuration file.
+The site level configuration file is hosted on the CM node and specifies what grid services should be deployed on the LC nodes, which are explicitly specified in the file.

 Here is what the site level configuration file for our example cluster looks like:
 ```yaml
 ### url of schema